What is Your Water Story?

 STATEWIDE COMMUNITY CONVERSATIONS

-NJCH is hosting hour-long public discussions in every county of the state, through August 2020, to capture stories about the different ways water matters to New Jerseyans.
-Participants will have the opportunity to contribute their water story to a statewide public archive documenting personal connections to water and waterways in New Jersey.
-No prior preparation is needed to attend, and all are welcome to share or listen.
+Throughout 2019 and 2020, NJCH hosted hour-long public discussions in every county of the state to capture stories about the different ways water matters to New Jerseyans.
+Participants contributed their water stories to a statewide public archive documenting personal connections to water and waterways in New Jersey.

 - Your voice matters!
 Contribute your water story to the archive for future generations.